rimasu/slowlock/README.md

 ## Slow Lock

-Slow is a thin convenience layer that makes it easy to use a proof of work function to recover a cipher key.
+Slow is a thin convenience layer that makes it easy to use a proof of work function to derive a cipher key.

 It implements no new cryptographic primitives, instead in provides some mechanisms to